 I started my company, which was originally called, LaSalle Management Group, in 1998.
 The name Sweet 180 was suggested to me by one of my clients, during a time when I was switching back from having had a partner for a number of years to going back to be a sole owner again.
 I liked the idea of “doing a 180” and since we are always evolving and growing and changing depending on the needs of our fantastic clients, it seemed really befitting.

 I’m a manager and producer.
 I’ve produced several feature films and have sold television shows.
 I also produced and directed a powerful documentary that took five years to shoot and two years to edit.

 I love this company and I love my career.
 I have two crazy kids, a Coonhound, wonderful husband, play guitar, banjo and am obsessed with books.

 I began my career as an actress and cabaret artist and then got an internship at Bernard Telsey Casting.
 After a month working there, I was promoted to assistant and flown to Los Angeles to help out at their first RENT open call.
-Three months later, I became a casting director and during my six years there, I cast over a hundred productions for Broadway, Off-Broadway, film, and television.
+Three months later, I became a casting director and during my six years there, I cast over a hundred productions for Broadway, Off-Broadway, film, television, commercial and voiceover.

 In 2002, I accepted an offer to become a talent agent at a Los Angeles talent agency and to open their New York office.
 For twelve years as their senior agent in NY, I helped build their theatrical division and represented many award winning stage, TV and film actors.

 In the fall of 2015, I joined Lillian LaSalle at Sweet 180 as a talent manager to work more closely with a smaller number of clients.
 I am thrilled to be working at a company with extraordinary artists and a shared vision to help cultivate and enhance their careers.